 Improving energy efficiency, including electricity, heating and cooling, is a very effective way to reduce carbon emissions.
 Switching to green energy is, in fact, one of the biggest levers for emission reduction.
 Does your office run on green energy yet?

 Many professional services companies, including Accenture, WPP and McKinsey, already joined RE100, the global corporate renewable energy initiative, and therefore commit to 100% renewable electricity globally.

 You can also improve your energy efficiency with the help of smart solutions for heating and lighting that match working hours in the office.
 This will not only reduce your carbon footprint but also leads to cost savings of up to 25%.

 Such projects are designed to reduce and remove carbon from the atmosphere, by protecting the rainforest or driving the development of renewable energy as just two examples.
-At Planetly, we work with a vast variety of great climate action projects that meet the highest quality requirements and standards, including the Gold Standard.
+At Planetly, we work with a vast variety of great carbon offset projects that meet the highest quality requirements and standards, including the Gold Standard.